ninegua/cycle-coupon/README.md

 **1. Download and install [DFINITY SDK].**

-Please follow the steps in the link.
+Please follow instructions in the above link.
 A successful installation should give you a command line tool called `dfx`.

 **2. Know your identity.**